My Six-Year-Old's ideas about Fast Food Places by Marcus Antebi

-I was having a conversation about junk food in particular at McDonald’s with my six-year-old daughter.
+I was having a conversation about junk food in places with my six-year-old daughter.
 Her response spoke volumes.

 It made me remember when I was young.
 I didn’t think of what I was eating as being junk food.
 I blocked such thoughts out of my mind.
 As I began to learn more about unhealthy food, I continued to be in denial because my cravings for it were so strong.

 Adults are subject to the same shortcomings as youth in this regard.
 Overcoming incredibly strong cravings for unhealthy food that has been eaten for years and years is not easy.
 So to some degree most people of any age will be in denial about this issue.
 They may have some information about the health risks of such foods, but not enough to register strongly enough to cause them to take steps to stop eating them.

 I believe that one thing that is needed, perhaps the most important thing, is for much more information about unhealthy foods in general and junk foods in particular to be made public.
 If people had much, much more exposure to information about these incredibly unhealthy products, they would be less likely to continue in their denial.
 They would also become much more highly motivated to adopt healthy dietary practices.

 People who have discovered the truth about these types of things should be able to talk about them openly and to a very wide audience.
 But they shouldn’t do so in a judgemental or hostile way.
 We all know (or should know) that you can’t force people to change.